Skoff and Lindenwood (MO) host Southern Indiana

 BOTTOM LINE: Lindenwood (MO) hosts Southern Indiana after Mya Skoff scored 20 points in Lindenwood (MO)’s 68-61 win over the Morehead State Eagles.

-The Lions are 12-2 in home games.
-Lindenwood (MO) is fourth in the OVC in team defense, allowing 65.1 points while holding opponents to 40.9% shooting.
+The Lions have gone 12-2 at home.
+Lindenwood (MO) ranks seventh in the OVC with 22.1 defensive rebounds per game led by Brooke Coffey averaging 5.6.

 The Screaming Eagles have gone 10-5 against OVC opponents.
-Southern Indiana is 1-1 in games decided by less than 4 points.
+Southern Indiana leads the OVC scoring 71.8 points per game while shooting 44.4%.

-Lindenwood (MO) averages 68.5 points, 5.9 more per game than the 62.6 Southern Indiana gives up.
-Southern Indiana has shot at a 44.4% clip from the field this season, 3.5 percentage points higher than the 40.9% shooting opponents of Lindenwood (MO) have averaged.
+Lindenwood (MO) makes 43.7% of its shots from the field this season, which is 5.2 percentage points higher than Southern Indiana has allowed to its opponents (38.5%).
+Southern Indiana averages 6.1 made 3-pointers per game this season, 0.5 more makes per game than Lindenwood (MO) gives up.

 The matchup Saturday is the first meeting this season between the two teams in conference play.

-TOP PERFORMERS: Ellie Brueggemann is scoring 11.6 points per game and averaging 2.6 rebounds for the Lions.
-Gracy Wernli is averaging 1.7 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Ellie Brueggemann is scoring 11.6 points per game with 2.6 rebounds and 2.3 assists for the Lions.
+Skoff is averaging 12.7 points over the past 10 games.

-Vanessa Shafford is shooting 42.4% from beyond the arc with 2.0 made 3-pointers per game for the Screaming Eagles, while averaging 12.2 points, 7.2 rebounds and 1.6 steals.
+Ali Saunders is averaging 10.4 points, 4.2 assists and 2.8 steals for the Screaming Eagles.
 Meredith Raley is averaging 13.5 points over the last 10 games.

 LAST 10 GAMES: Lions: 9-1, averaging 72.6 points, 30.0 rebounds, 15.6 assists, 6.6 steals and 3.8 blocks per game while shooting 47.0% from the field.
 Their opponents have averaged 65.3 points per game.